Chart Color Schemes

 West Pennant Hills shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In West Pennant Hills, educational attainment is notably high, with 49.6% of residents aged 15 years and above possessing university qualifications.
-This figure exceeds the national average of 30.4% and the NSW average of 32.2%, indicating a significant educational advantage for the area.
+Educational attainment in West Pennant Hills is notably higher than national averages.
+Specifically, 49.6% of residents aged 15 years and above hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most common at 31.3%, followed by postgraduate qualifications (14.8%) and graduate diplomas (3.5%).
-Vocational pathways account for 22.3% of qualifications among those aged 15 years and above, with advanced diplomas making up 10.4% and certificates accounting for 11.9%.
+Vocational pathways account for 22.3% of qualifications among those aged 15 years and above, with advanced diplomas making up 10.4% and certificates 11.9%.

 Frequently Asked Questions - Education